mnowzari/EyeOfTheBeholder/README.md

 + Multithreaded analysis
 + Ability to save processing settings into text file

-Technical Bits
 ============================
 EOTB is written entirely in Java and utilizes Java standard libraries for everything.

-The program by default maintains a locally-stored XML database.
-Every time you load a photo into the program, it logs the photo name and saves the top three dominant colors of the photo into the database.
-This is in preperation of a future feature regarding colors.
-You can disable this feature in the main menu.